MiniProfiler/rack-mini-profiler/README.md

 ## Configuration

+Various aspects of rack-mini-profiler's behavior can be configured when your app boots.
+For example in a Rails app, this should be done in an initializer:
+**config/initializers/mini_profiler.rb**

 ### Storage

 rack-mini-profiler stores its results so they can be shared later and aren't lost at the end of the request.